ddddwee1/TorchSUL/quant_instruction.md

 ## Things to notice

-1. Currently the calibration and fake quantization are only supported on CPU.

-2. Convolution input quantizatinon is fixed at layer-wise, and weight quantization is fixed for symmetric quantization.
+1. Convolution input quantizatinon is fixed at layer-wise, and weight quantization is fixed for symmetric quantization.
 I'm considering to make it controllable by setting layer flags in the future.